 **Pro Tip** Make sure the squares are at least 4 inches across.
 Anything smaller would be really hard to fold and roll.

-**Pro Tip 2** Instead of cutting the top or bottom of the page (like I did) cut the square in the center of the page so there are no empty margins showing.
+**Pro Tip 2** Instead of cutting the top or bottom of the page (like I did) cut the square in the center of the page so the empty top or bottom margins aren’t showing.

 Make the Folds

 Next, it’s time to make the folds.

 Fold the square in half to make a triangle.
 Then fold it again.
 And then fold it again.